 BSc in Astronomy, University College London

-Evolved massive stars, interactions with the interstellar medium, young massive star clusters
+Massive stars, feedback with the interstellar medium, young massive star clusters in star-forming galaxies